ethriel3695/gatsby-theme-contentful/gatsby-theme-contentful/README.md

     copyright: `Copyright message unique to site or company`,
     loginDesc:
       'If isAuthApp then this is the name of the button to login (ex: Login, Login / Signup)',
-    isAuthApp: false, // default is true (If true enables authentication)
+    isAuthApp: false, // default is true (If true, enables authentication)
     newsletterTitle: 'Text description of the newsletter button', // If empty no newsletter shows up in Header
     social: {
       facebook: 'altcampus',